 Tripods are usually required for:

-- Interior and evening real estate photography
+- Interior and real estate photography

 - Showing the motion of moving water

-- Close-ups of nature and macro
+- Close-ups or macro photos of nature

 - When using a telephoto lens

 - Long exposures

 Tripods are a “must-have” in your